-This is important as hazardous dusts react in different ways.
+This is important as hazardous dust reacts in different ways.
 Hazardous ability can relate to the length of time the dust is airborne, to environmental conditions impacting on the site environment (enclosed spaces, humidity etc.)

 The range of dust commonly found on work sites are varied:

-Mineral dusts such as cement dust, and Respirable Crystalline Silica (RCS) are ubiquitous across the globe.
+- Mineral dust such as cement dust, and Respirable Crystalline Silica (RCS) are ubiquitous across the globe.
 RCS is one of the most common minerals (crystalline/quartz) found on the planet.
-It is classed by IARC as Group 1 Carcinogenic to humans, as exposure to excessive Respirable Crystalline Silica (RCS) can lead to silicosis (progressive scaring/fibrosis of the lung)
+It is classed by IARC as Group 1 Carcinogenic to humans, as exposure to excessive Respirable Crystalline Silica (RCS) can lead to silicosis (progressive scarring/fibrosis of the lung)

-Metallic dusts such as lead, nickel, cadmium, and beryllium dusts.
+- Metallic dust such as lead, nickel, cadmium, and beryllium dust

-Organic and vegetable dusts flour, wood, cotton, pollen, and tea dusts.
+- Organic and vegetable dust flour, wood, cotton, pollen, and tea dust

-And other chemical dusts including bulk chemicals and pesticides.
+- Other chemical dust including bulk chemicals and pesticides

 Implementing Australian standards for sampling airborne and gravimetric determination of inhalable and respirable dust, as well as enacting protective equipment and education practices, allows for greater protection against dust hazards.
 We work with you to ensure these are addressed and enacted.